nikogura/nikogura.com/ManagedSecrets.md

 With the above file, all you need is a properly configured instance of [Keymaster-CLI](https://github.com/scribd/keymaster-cli) to configure the secrets backend.

 Your systems can use [Keymaster-CLI](https://github.com/scribd/keymaster-cli) (or something like it) to authenticate and get their secrets.

-Heck, if they really want to, they can interact directly with the secrets backend directly, though why someone would want to do that is beyond me.
+Heck, if they really want to, they can interact directly with the secrets backend directly.
+The storage and access system of your backend is still there, and could be used.
+The libraries described here are just a control / management plane on the backend.

+Why someone would want to connect directly to the backend is beyond me.
+Doing so makes whatever you're using *less* portable, and makes it more likely you'll have to go back and change your code when the secret storage system changes or upgrades.

+Managed Secrets is an interface.
 Interfaces are like fences.
 Good fences make for good neighbors.
-Secrets should work like a service.

-Most of the time you are just a user of a service, not it's maintainer.
-The user doesn't care how the sausage gets made.
-They just get to take a bite and enjoy.
+Managing a secrets system is like making sausage.
+The diner doesn't care how the sausage gets made.
+They just get to take a bite and enjoy.  *yum*

 ... to be continued